-As a result of these findings, the Company states that it ran an inquiry, which identified eight additional policyholders with incorrectly calculated premium credits.
-These incorrect calculations resulted in premium undercharges totaling \$40 for the eight policies.
+As a result of these findings, the Company ran a system inquiry, which identified 26 additional homeowners' policies from the examination period with incorrectly calculated premium credits.
+These incorrectly calculated credits resulted in premium undercharges ranging from \$27 to \$96 per policy, and totaled \$1191 for the group of affected policies.

-Observations: Except as noted above, testing otherwise showed that the Company correctly calculates policy premium, discounts and surcharges in compliance with statutory requirements, and in accordance with rates filed with the Division.
+Observations: Except as noted above, testing otherwise showed that the Company correctly calculates policy premiums, discounts and surcharges in compliance with statutory requirements, and in accordance with rates filed with the Division.

-Required Actions.
-The Company shall develop a corrective action plan to be submitted to the Division, for its and approval, which prevents future system and manual entry errors.
+Required Action: The Company shall develop a corrective action plan to be submitted to the Division, for its review and approval, which prevents future system and manual entry errors.

-Subsequent Actions: The Company states it has corrected the premium system to prevent subsequent errors, and will correct the policyholders' premium upon renewal.
+Subsequent Actions: The Company states it has corrected the premium system to prevent subsequent errors in calculating premium credits, and will adjust the undercharged policy premiums upon renewal.